Food intolerances and allergies: a dedicated clinic at San Raffaele

 - dispensary observation of severe allergic diseases (asthma, chronic rhinosinusitis, urticaria, atopic dermatitis) during therapy with biological drugs

-In addition, the doctor conducts consultations on allergology for hospitalized patients.
-He is also engaged in desensitization to chemotherapy and drugs based on monoclonal antibodies.
+In addition, she conducts consultations on allergology for hospitalized patients.
+She is also engaged in desensitization to chemotherapy and drugs based on monoclonal antibodies.

 As for research activities, the doctor is engaged, in particular, in the study of biomarkers in patients suffering from severe asthma with possible concomitant diseases (nasal polyps), and diamine oxidase in patients with gastrointestinal disorders.
 The main attention is also paid to the characterization of risk factors for the development of severe hypersensitivity reactions to drugs, including chemotherapeutic, and the study of the mechanisms underlying severe allergic reactions to drugs such as DRESS (drug reaction with eosinophilia and systemic symptoms), Stevens-Johnson syndrome and toxic epidermal necrolysis.